|OS Map||Explorer Map 162|

 - In 400m you reach the Bull's Head in Chislehurst the recommended lunch pub.
 St Nicholas Church 100m behind the Bull's Head along Church Road is worth a visit.

-- Coming out of the pub return the way you came for 500m crossing two tarmac lanes.
-Then fork right.
+- Coming out of the pub return the way you came for 500m crossing two tarmac lanes until come to a fork where you can see a more open green space ahead of you.
+Here take the right fork.

 - In 100m turn right and cross the road.
 In further 50m take the right fork.